Ape Principal

 Ape Principal (Our Principal) (අපේ ප්රින්සිපල්) is a 2023 Sri Lankan Sinhalese language drama film directed by Chris Antony and co-produced by Indika Wimalaratne and Upul Dharmasena for Kapture2 Studios.
 It stars Dilhani Ekanayake in lead role along with Roger Seneviratne, Jagath Chamila and Shyam Fernando in supportive roles.
-The film focused on drug use and abuse, which is a major social problem among Sri Lankan students.
+The film focused on drug use and abuse, which is a major social problem among Sri Lankan students..
+Some scenes of the film are inspired from 2019 Indian Tamil film Raatchasi.

 A special screening of the film was held at the PVR Cinema Complex at One Golf Face, Colombo in August 2023.
 The film was released on 15 December 2023 in EAP Theatres during the "Savoy Cinema Festival 2023".
 The film successfully passed 50 days.

 Plot

 The film revolves around the school Mihinpura Vidyalaya which encompasses with 300 students and 15 teachers.
 The school is filled with heavily drug-addicted students, where newly appointed lady principal starts to take actions against the drug lords, politicians to save students with the help of villagers.